Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 ![](/assets/images/Recession_2.jpeg)

 The figure shows the Dow since 1958.
-Red points correspond to negative yields of the 3-month T-Bill and 10 year Treasury bonds.[^fn6] Points in green indicate very low yields (below 0.3 %) of the 3-month T-Bill and the phase of monetary easing combined with bond buying by the US Federal Reserve (FED).
-Currently there is no negative yield curve over many months and therefore no expectation of a future recession.
+Red points correspond to negative yields of the 3-month T-Bill and 10 year Treasury bonds.[^fn6] Points in green show very low yields (below 0.3%) of the 3-month T-Bill and the phase of monetary easing combined with bond buying by the US Federal Reserve (FED).
+There is no negative yield curve over many months and therefore no expectation of a future recession.

 ## Sources